ariel8462/FreeOnEpicBot/README.md

 ## Marks:
 - The code can be better, just got busy and no time for refactoring/improvements, will be happy for feedback!
-- TODO - add heroku var support (lol)
+- TO DO - add heroku var support (lol)